greenido/app-launch-guide/README.md

 # Contribute!

 This guide is open for a reason: feel free to fork and contribute your own ideas and edits back for us all to improve from.
 This guide is a living document: I'll continue to update it with additional info and ideas as I can, and as often as I get suggestions, feedback, and contributions from you!

-As indie developers, we don't have funding, a marketing department, or golden handshakes with insiders — anything we can do to help advise each other is invaluable.

-Reach out to me on Twitter: [@adamwulf](https://twitter.com/adamwulf)

-Follow Loose Leaf's story at: [http://blog.getlooseleaf.com](http://blog.getlooseleaf.com)

-And go [download Loose Leaf](https://itunes.apple.com/us/app/loose-leaf/id625659452?mt=8&uo=4&at=10lNUI&ct=github) and show your fellow indie developer some love! ;)